plotnick/platform-id-demo/online-platform-id-demo.md

     --cert-ext-policy=2.23.133.5.4.100.12
 ```

-O: All right, now we've got a key.
-What we need next is a signed
+N: All right, now we've got a key, and it's got a context.
+What we need
-certificate for that key.
-So we ask permslip to generate a Certificate
+next is a certificate for that key, signed by a root.
+So we ask permslip
-Signing Request (CSR):
+to generate a Certificate Signing Request (CSR):

 ```
-permslip generate-csr "Platform Identity Sandbox Signer A2" > platform-id.csr
+permslip generate-csr "Platform Identity Sandbox Signer A2"
 ```

-O: To sign it, we need a little ceremony.
+N: To sign it, we need a little ceremony.
 So we pass it to our MC, Phil.

-*Paste csr into chat.*
+O: *Paste csr into chat.*

 M: Cool, got it.
 To sign this CSR, we need to get it into a form that OKS,
 the Offline Key Store software, can manipulate.